larryhastings/starvote/README.md

 ```

 To vote, give every candidate a score from 0 to 5.
 5 means you like
-them the best, 0 means you like them the worst.
+them the most, 0 means you like them the least.
 (If you don't pick one
 of the scores, that's the same as a 0.)
 If you give two candidates
 the same score, that means you like them equally--you don't have a
 preference between them.